RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 This is the most detailed public analysis of a disinformation operation and the most voluminous yet - showing the impact of <a href="https://www.brookings.edu/research/the-breakout-scale-measuring-the-impact-of-influence-operations"><i>Category 6</a> influence,</b></i> globally affecting the public, businesses, nonprofits, and entities beyond the victim.
 This work is in-progress and prepared for peer-review.

 <b>Our Purpose is to create Precedents and Foundations to help other victims of cyberabuse, bots, domestic abuse, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>, hostile environments, and Disinformation Operations to improve lives.</b>
-<br>We want to save lives and help partners create systems to help online - e.g., specialized and accurate rescue, quality custom studies, data analysis, Social Network Analysis, forensics, research, situation awareness, data science projects, and rescue/public safety technologies - <i>with focus on the victim primarily and <b>her environment</b></i>.
+<br>We want to save lives and help partners create systems to help online - e.g., specialized and accurate rescue, quality custom studies, data analysis, Social Network Analysis, forensics, research, situation awareness, data science projects, stopping influence operations, and rescue/public safety technologies - <i>with focus on the victim primarily and <b>her environment</b></i>.

 - <a href="https://www.teamscopeapp.com/blog/6-repositories-to-share-your-research-data"><b>Public Research:</b></a>
 <br><i>This study and its data is fully open for scientific learning, developing solutions, saving lives, maximizing knowledge, blueprints, and archiving for long-term benefit.</i>